MishaRuko/AgentVerseHackathon/README.md

  3. The system tries a RAG lookup against the in-memory KB (`backend/graph_rag.py`).
  4. If the KB is insufficient, the persona plan may instruct the orchestrator to generate search queries, scrape sources (via `backend/scrapers`), cluster ideas (`backend/clustering.py`), build/merge cluster graphs (`backend/graph_builder.py`) and add new embeddings to the KB.
  5. A final RAG + persona delivery step produces the natural-language answer returned by `/ask`.
+ 6. The frontend parses the persona from the response and displays it with a unique color.

 - Persistence: At present the KB is in-memory only (a Python dict keyed by embedding tuples).
 For production use you should persist the KB and reuse FAISS indexes instead of rebuilding them on each call.